inflz/ps-minimap-gen/README.md

 1. Extract .zip somewhere
 2. Add LOD0 tiles for each continent to their respective directory in map_tiles (should be 1024 per large continent)
+3. Add a .ttf file with font to program directory (for minimap labels)
+4. Rename .ttf file to mapfont.ttf
-3. Open program directory in terminal
+5. Open program directory in terminal
-4. Run `python3 minimap-gen.py`
+6. Run `python3 minimap-gen.py`
-5. Collect your files in output
+7. Collect your files in output

 ## Demystification